-Create a script with a question asking for somebody's exact age
+Building on the previous created script add a question asking for somebody's exact age

 CODES

 The most common questions will be categorized questions.
 These are questions that come with a predefined list of answer options.
 There are two types of categorized, coded questions, namely: single response questions and multi response questions.